BuongiornoTexas/rsrtools/README.rst

 I'm simplifying a bit here, but it gives an idea of the type of thing that this package is intended to do.
-Extending the above examples, the song lists could be created for songs or a specific arrangment type (Bass, Lead, Rhythm).
+Extending the above examples, the song lists could be created for songs or a specific arrangement type (Bass, Lead, Rhythm).

 Criteria that can be used for song list creation include: